Entanglement-assisted quantum speedup: Beating local quantum speed limits: Introduction

 Undoubtedly, entanglement is vital for many tasks in quantum information theory \cite{HHHH09}.
 Yet, the origin of this quantum correlation lies in fundamental considerations about the unique features of quantum physics \cite{EPR35,B35,B64}.
 However, merging both computational and physical aspects by quantifying the entanglement-assisted speedup of the dynamics in quantum correlated systems constitutes an open issue to date.

 The general study of the speed of quantum processes in physical terms is a vivid field of research \cite{DC17}.
 To this end, universal quantum speed limits have been established, also relating to energy-time uncertainty relations and the minimal time required for a quantum process \cite{MT45,AB61}.
-In general, bounding the rate of change turned out to be an extremely useful tool to characterize the quantum evolution in open and closed systems in past and modern research; see, e.g., Refs. \cite{ML98,AA04,LT09,Y10,TEDM13,DL13,CEPH13,LXZ15,MTW16,WY18,CPBM18,FSS19,TP22,K22}.
-This further extends recent studies of the operational quantum information flow in terms correlation functions to extract quantum speed limits \cite{SLZYL20,CHC22}.
+In general, bounding the rate of change turned out to be a useful tool to characterize the quantum evolution in open and closed systems; see, e.g., Refs. \cite{ML98,AA04,LT09,Y10,TEDM13,DL13,CEPH13,LXZ15,MTW16,WY18,CPBM18,FSS19,TP22,K22}.
+This further extends to recent studies of the operational quantum information flow via correlation functions \cite{SLZYL20,CHC22}.

 From Schr\"odinger's equation and related equations of motions, the quantum speed may be derived, and the resulting bound is determined by the Hamiltonian's spectrum \cite{DC17}.
 First attempts to relate such energetic considerations to quantum-computational aspects of speedups have been put forward, too \cite{F05,J17}.
 For example, the number of quantum gate operations per unit of time can be estimated by such a relation \cite{ML98,L00}.
 Still, a general relation for how the physical propagation in time relates to computational quantum advantages remains an unsolved problem, including a lack of a generally applicable framework to address such a question in the first place.